Who We Are

 There are 27 schools in different cities of the world that teach Processwork and process-oriented psychology.
 There are many different types of specialists using process-oriented methods including psychotherapists, conflict facilitators,

 The Process Work Institute values feedback and learning, perhaps more than anything else.
 Therefore, we asked our current students for their views of who we are and what we teach.
-Here are six statements from students that represent our essential viewpoints:
+Here are six statements from students that represent our essential viewpoints, and two videos from current students:

-“Process work believes in conflict.
+“Process work believes conflict can be meaningful.
 Conflict is natural in many ways.
 The biggest thing I have learned is conflict is normal and I can’t have peace all the time, or it makes things worse.
 Not that we want conflict all the time, but it is inevitable so why not learn to use it and get through it.
 The training is quite rigorous in this way, that it breaks down steps of conflict and teaches me how to get through each step”

 “I have learned there are different kinds of power.
 Besides social power there are other really important types of power.
 For me I call it my deep river power which is my personal spiritual power I have learned I have.
 I am learning how to recognize social rank and other types of rank, but also other kinds of power like the wisdom of an elder”